 Land and construction in progress, if any, are not depreciated.
-Right to use assets of the Academy are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
+Right to use assets of the Academy are amortized using the straight-line method over the shorter of the lease or subscription period or the estimated useful lives.
 The other capital assets of the Academy are depreciated using the straight-line method over the following estimated useful lives:

 Capital Asset Classes Lives

 Technology 5

 Buses and other vehicles 10

 Furniture and fixtures 7

 Leasehold improvements 10 - 15

+Right to use - building 3

-Right to use - building 4
+Right to use - subscription-based IT 2 - 4